-Table 3 2010-11 2011-12 2012-13 2013-14
+Table 3 2011-12 2012-13 2013-14 2014-15

 Children & Families Services

 Categories

-Creche Service / Sure Start 2 1 0 0

-Adoption / Fostering / LAC 21 8 13 8
+Adoption / Fostering / LAC 8 13 8 20

-Safeguarding 11 9 12
+Safeguarding 11 9 12 11

-Child Protection 2 5 2
+Child Protection 2 5 2 0

-Front Door 9 10 14
+Front Door 9 10 14 9

-Children with Disabilities Service 2 0 0 2
+Commissioning & Investment 0 0 2 4

-Other 3 1 0 0
+Other 1 0 0 2

-TOTAL 28 32 37 39
+TOTAL 32 37 39 46

-Users of services in Children, Young People & Learning (CYPL) are provided with details of the complaints system.
 Children who are looked after receive a 'complaints form' to use if they wish to raise any point about their care or circumstances generally.
 Acknowledging that making a complaint can be difficult young people are encouraged to have the assistance of a mentor or advocate if they want to make a complaint.
 The units for children with a disability have specially trained advocates to help those who have communication difficulties.

 In the child protection system users may feel they have little power to make a complaint and this is acknowledged.
 To capture issues of user concern the review process and other meetings are forums in which matters which are of worry to the user can be tackled.
 In this way the user's view can be heard and services influenced.
-In addition to the numbers reported above there were 10 complaints about CYPL dealt with under the Corporate Complaints procedure.
+In addition to the numbers reported above there were 27 complaints about CYPL dealt with under the Corporate Complaints procedure.